 Therefore, when looking for an attorney, seek an attorney who is not only qualified to do the job, but one with whom you feel comfortable.
 My Arizona Lawyers believes in establishing a foundation of trust and professional legal service.
 Also, our goal is to provide affordable legal help to people in Phoenix, Tucson, Mesa, Glendale, Avondale and surrounding communities in Arizona.
 Besides being cost-effective, our bankruptcy law firm has experienced lawyers and staff to better serve.

-CHOOSE THE BEST METHOD OF DEBT RELIEF FOR YOU
+CHOOSE THE BEST METHOD OF DEBT RELIEF FOR YOU IN ARIZONA

 BANKRUPTCY CREDIT COUNSELING

 Any debtor filing for bankruptcy must take credit counseling.
 This must be done within six months before filing bankruptcy in Arizona.
 A financial management instructional course must be completed after filing for Chapter 7 or Chapter 13 bankruptcy.
 You may have questions regarding these mandatory courses.
 One of our Arizona bankruptcy attorneys would be glad to give you more information.